-Noem Reaffirms Lockdown Stance in State Address: South Dakota Is Open
+Noem Reaffirms Lockdown Stance in State Address: ‘South Dakota Is Open’

 “We made different choices than virtually any other state over the past year. … But other states based a lot of their decisions on fear and emotion, and now they’re seeing the results of that,” Noem continued in her speech.
 “In South Dakota, we do not make policy out of fear.
 We prepare for the worst but always remain optimistic that the best is yet to come.”

-The governor claimed that in 2020 South Dakota served as a haven while many other states were in crisis-mode.
+The governor claimed that in 2020, South Dakota served as a haven while many other states were locked down in crisis-mode.
 “Because South Dakota remained open and didn’t lock down, more Americans from out of state came to enjoy our natural spaces too,” Noem said, adding that Custer State Park surpassed two million visitors for the first time in history.

 “We saw increases in youth and first-time hunters.
 We also sold a record number of licenses for youth-mentored hunting,” she said.
 “We saw huge increases in youth combo licenses as well as resident and nonresident fishing licenses.”